-Tullamore DEW Cider Cask Irish Whiskey Review
+Tullamore Dew Cider Cask Irish Whiskey recensie

 De Loop Whiskey Shops in Dublin Airport, without doubt play a major role in show casing Irish whiskey to a huge international audience.
 Dublin Airport traffic grew by 8% last year to over 21 Million people and almost every single one of these passengers will have passed through or by the Loop’s wonderful Whiskey shops, with their knowledgeable friendly staff, many of whom are also members of the Dublin Airport Whiskey Society.
 Talk about a Dream Job!

 Passing through Terminal 2 on my way back to Brussels last week I noticed an additional whiskey stand outside of the main whiskey shop and was delighted to see it manned (or “Ladied”) by Jean, who is one half of the “Colette and Jean Whiskey Sisters” who have long been two of the Irish Whiskey Industry’s best Whiskey Ambassadors.
 But then, when you think about it, an audience of 21 Million, deserves only the very best Ambassadors that the Irish Whiskey Industry has!

 Jean was fronting a new Pop-Up Shop for Tullamore Dew with most of the stand being devoted to Tullamore DEW’s exciting new Cider Cask finish whiskey which is only available in Global Travel Retail Stores such as Dublin Airport or in the Tullamore DEW Visitor Centre in Tullamore town.